Resume Annex

 • Wrong length.
 One page under 10 years; two pages above.
 Three pages signals a prioritization problem.

 • Job titles buried in sentences.
-Keep the title line clean and bolded — ATS use it as the primary parsing anchor.
+Keep the title line clean and bolded — hiring system use it as the primary parsing anchor.

 • Inconsistent dates.
 Use mm/yyyy throughout.
-Mixing "Q3 2024" with "Sep 2024" forces the ATS to guess.
+Mixing "Q3 2024" with "Sep 2024" forces the hiring system to guess.

 The 5 must-have keywords for a Threat Intelligence Analyst

-Recruiters and ATS systems both look for specific vocabulary on a Threat Intelligence Analyst resume.
+Recruiters and hiring system systems both look for specific vocabulary on a Threat Intelligence Analyst resume.
 These five appear in the majority of Threat Intelligence Analyst job descriptions we have indexed; if your resume does not include them naturally inside your bullets and skills section, you are leaving response rate on the table.

 • Active Directory — make sure this appears in at least one bullet, ideally tied to a measurable outcome.